wpower12/UnitGP/README.md

 ### What Is Genetic Programming? <a id="o_gp"></a>

 Genetic programming is a distinct method of generating a procedure.
 Normally, a procedure is hand crafted to solve a problem.
 We write software to meet a requirement, we implement a specific algorithm to accomplish a set task.
 Typically, these things are done in a direct manner.
 The problem is reasoned about, and the procedure is crafted and tested until it does what it needs.

 Instead, Genetic Programming  generates a procedure by imitating the process of natural selection.
-A population of individuals is created, each one representing a random attempt at solving the problem.
+A population of individuals is created, each one representing an attempt at solving the problem.
 Each individual would be some possible procedure.

-This population is then evaluated.
-Each individual, in the context of the problem, is given some numerical evaluation.
-If the procedure represents a possible mathematical function, the fitness might be the error when fed a test set.
-Or if the procedure represents a path through a grid filled with coins, the fitness may be the number of coins collected.

-This fitness is then used as a parameter for the Genetic Programming operations that will be used to build a new set of individuals to evaluate.
+These individuals are then evaluated.
+Their procedures are used in the context of their problem, and assigned some fitness value.
+The fitness is then used as a core parameter in selecting a new generation of individuals.
+Each iteration, hopefully, this new population will get closer and closer to containing an optimal solution.

 #### Fitness <a id="o_gp_fit"></a>

 It is important to select a measure of fitness that is gradual and positive.
 Gradual implies that a small change in behavior should lead to a small change in fitness.
 Positive implies that a 'good' individal should have a larger fitness than a 'bad' individual.

 Choosing a measure of fitness that meets these two constraints is difficult.

 With the current set up of the simulation, meeting these requirements is difficult.
 Using generation directly as a fitness leads to a stagnation problem.
 Individuals with a basic, and simple tree that do just better than the minimum will quickly overwhelm the population.
 The number of generations survived jumps very quickly, not smoothly.
 Also, due to the random nature of the placement of food, fitness becomes very noisy.

 Fixing this is a big todo.
 A current approach is to use the amount of food gathered as the fitness.
 In addition, the GridSimulation parameters are set such that food is distributed in a uniform grid, and that the unit gains enough health to move only an additional 3 steps after eating.

 #### Genetic Operations <a id="o_gp_ops"></a>